 Private key (to decrypt)

-There is always the "public" key with the encrypted and the "private" and only with this the file can be made readable afterwards (decrypted)!
+There is always the "public" key that is used for encryption and the "private" one, and only with this can the file be made readable (decrypted) again!

 As the name implies, the public key is not a secret, nor does it have to be, because it allows you to encrypt files but can not decrypt them anymore.